MinecraftForge/Documentation/docs/styleguide.md

 Essentially, capitalize everything but unimportant words.

+Spelling, grammar, and syntax should follow those of American English.
+Also, prefer using separate words over contractions (e.g. "are not" instead of "aren't").

 Please use equals and dash underlines, instead of `#` and `##`.
 For h3 and lower, `###` etc. is fine.
 The source of this file contains an example for equals and dash underlining.
 Equals underlines create h1 text, and dash underlines create h2 text.

+When referencing fields and methods outside of code block snippets, they should use a `#` separator (e.g. `ClassName#methodName`).
+Inner classes should use a `$` separator (e.g. `ClassName$InnerClassName`).

+All links should have their location specified at the bottom of the page.
+Any internal links should reference the page via their relative path.